CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the company’s stock in a transaction that occurred on Monday, July 26th.
-The stock was sold at an average price of $28.83, for a total value of $403,447.02.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of CarGurus stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $29.08, for a total transaction of $406,945.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Langley Steinert also recently made the following trade(s):